umutzengi/umutzengi/README.md

 * 🤝  I'm open to collaborating on Javascript,
       React and React-Native projects
-* ⚡   Fun fact I was a civil engineer I am now learning to build not concrete structures but web projects.
+* ⚡   Fun fact I was a civil engineer I am now learning to build not concrete structures but<br>
+      web and mobile projects.

 ### Skills